rakshithxaloori/tinyshop/README.md

 ## Overview

-This monorepo contains all the necessary components to run a multi-tenant e-commerce platform, including an AI-powered store editor, backend services, cloud infrastructure, and SDKs for developers.
+This monorepo contains most of the necessary components to run a multi-tenant e-commerce platform, including an AI-powered store editor, backend services, cloud infrastructure, and SDKs for developers.
 Each project is structured to ensure modularity, scalability, and ease of development.

 ## Projects